Skip to content

 SUBJECT:

-Monthly Drill Preparation (SECURE)
+September Drill Preparation (Fire)

-Our monthly drill preparation will be held on February 5th at 3:00 PM with a second session at 3:30 PM.
-This month we will be covering SECURE.
+Our monthly drill preparation will be held on September 3rd at 3:00 PM with a second session at 3:30 PM.
+This month we will be covering FIRE.
 Each School Safety Specialist is expected to attend along with administrators assigned to oversee school safety.
-All other administrators are welcomed to attend as well.
+All other administrations are welcomed to attend as well.
 The meeting is also opened to any staff who may be interested.
+Most of you will have likely already completed this drill prior to the training so it will be more of a debrief and clarification as needed. (see original JAM on July 30, 2025)

 After each monthly training all school staff should be trained by the administrator over school safety and the School Safety Specialist.
 After being trained each month, teachers should educate their students on each safety drill.
 Additionally, schools should communicate with their patrons regarding Standard Response Protocol(s) (SRP) and the drill being conducted each month.
 Videos, handouts, and other resources can be found at the link(s) below.